WaveEngine/EvergineDocs/manual/addons/xrv/messaging.md

+Here is the improved version of your text with correct grammar:

 # Messaging

-_XRV_ counts with a simple implementation of publisher-subscriber pattern, that will let you communicate two separated parts of code using messages.
-You can use it in components, services or any other elements if that suits to your needs.
-You can emit any type of message using this channel, but the recommendation is to create specific message types, that can contain any information that you consider useful.
+_XRV_ includes a simple implementation of the publisher-subscriber pattern, enabling you to communicate between two separate parts of code using messages.
+You can use it in components, services, or any other elements as needed.
+You can emit any type of message through this channel; however, it is recommended to create specific message types that can contain any information you consider useful.

-To emit a message, just create a custom message class and use _Publish_ method.
+To emit a message, just create a custom message class and use the _Publish_ method.

 ```csharp
 public class MyMessage